About medical assistance in dying

 You have time to think about your decision

-Once your request for medical assistance in dying is approved, you still have time to consider your decision.
+Once 2 physicians or nurse practitioners have determined you are eligible for MAID, you still have time to consider your decision.
 You may also withdraw your request at any time.

-If your natural death is not reasonably foreseeable , you must wait at least 90 clear days between the date on which your first assessment began and the day on which medical assistance in dying is provided.
+If your natural death is not reasonably foreseeable, you must wait at least 90 days between the date on which your first assessment began and the day on which MAID is provided.
 This gives you time to think about your decision.

-In cases where death or loss of capacity to provide informed consent is imminent, physicians or nurse practitioners may approve a shorter waiting period they consider appropriate in the circumstances.
+In cases where death or loss of capacity to provide your informed consent is imminent, physicians or nurse practitioners may approve a shorter waiting period if they consider it appropriate in the circumstances.

 Withdraw your request at any time

-Right before administering medical assistance in dying, your physician or nurse practitioner will:
+Right before administering MAID, your physician or nurse practitioner will:

 • give you another opportunity to withdraw your request